Ehtesham Siddiqui

-Ehtesham Siddiqui (born 1983) is an Indian national who was initially convicted and later acquitted in connection with the 2006 Mumbai train bombings, a series of coordinated attacks on the Mumbai suburban railway that killed over 180 people and injured hundreds.
+Ehtesham Siddiqui (born 1982) is an Indian national who was initially convicted and later acquitted in connection with the 2006 Mumbai train bombings, a series of coordinated attacks on the Mumbai suburban railway that killed over 180 people and injured hundreds.

 Early life and education

-Ehtesham Siddiqui was born in 1983 in Mumbai, India.
-At the time of his arrest in 2006, he was a final-year chemical engineering student at a local college.
+Ehtesham Siddiqui was born in 1982 in Jaunpur, India.
+At the time of his arrest in 2006, he was a final-year chemical engineering student at a local college in Mumbai.
 He was married just a year before his detention.

 Arresting

 The 11 July 2006 Mumbai train bombings were one of the deadliest terror attacks in India, involving seven explosions across the suburban railway network.
 Following the blasts, the Maharashtra Anti-Terrorism Squad (ATS) arrested Siddiqui along with several others, alleging links to banned organisations.

 Trial and conviction

 In September 2015, a special court under the Maharashtra Control of Organised Crime Act (MCOCA) found Siddiqui guilty, along with eleven others, on charges including murder, conspiracy, and terrorism-related offences.
 He was sentenced to death along with the other convicts.